lachlan-ibm/ibmvia_autoconf/README.md

                                   stdout.
 This should be a fully qualified path.
 - `ISVA_CONFIGURATOR_LOG_FORMAT` :: The format to use for the log messages.
 Default is `%(asctime)s - %(levelname)s - %(message)s"`.
                                 If the format is set to ``json`` then the messages logged will be JSON parsible.
+- `IVIA_TRACK_API_FAILURES` :: Enable or disable API failure tracking.
+Default is `true`.
+Set to `false` to disable.
+                               When enabled, a summary of all failed API requests will be printed at the end of execution.
+If `ISVA_CONFIGURATOR_LOG_FORMAT` is set to `json`, the summary will be output in JSON format.

 ## Deployment